-Office of Sexual Assault Prevention and Education—New York City Campus
+Office of Sexual and Interpersonal Wellness—New York City Campus

-The Office of Sexual Assault Prevention and Education provides support and resources for current Pace University students who are or have been impacted by sexual assault and develops on-campus violence prevention initiatives, trainings, and events.
+The Office of Sexual and Interpersonal Wellness provides support and resources for current Pace University students who are or have been impacted by sexual misconduct (including sexual assault, dating violence, stalking, harassment, and exploitation) and develops on-campus violence prevention and education initiatives, workshops, and events.

 Phone: (212) 346-1931

 Hi!
 My name is Tinley Johnson (she/her/hers) and I’m a Criminal Justice major from Clemson, South Carolina.
 My favorite thing about PAASA is the ability to serve the student community and I love being able to do it with this amazing group.